 Some long-time tenants are finding themselves evicted as landlords transform apartments into (illegal) full-time Airbnb rentals, a much more lucrative option.

-Adding data to the debateCompanies like Airbnb are reluctant to provide detailed statistics that may shed light on these problems, so projects like Inside Airbnb have popped up, "adding data to the debate" by offering neighbourhood residents and policy makers an independent set of tools to analyze the numbers, revealing how Airbnb might be affecting the local housing market in dozens of cities around the world.
+Adding data to the debateCompanies like Airbnb are reluctant to provide detailed statistics that may shed light on these problems, so projects like Inside Airbnb have popped up, "adding data to the debate" by offering neighborhood residents and policymakers an independent set of tools to analyze the numbers, revealing how Airbnb might be affecting the local housing market in dozens of cities around the world.

 One can find data for cities like New York, London, Paris and Vancouver on Inside Airbnb.
 Across the board, and particularly in Vancouver, Cox explains on the CBC that the data points to a concerning trend, a far cry from the popular Airbnb image of ordinary people "occasionally" sharing their primary residences and earning a little extra income on the side: